mabelsymes/mabelsymes/README.md

-- 👋 Hi, I’m @mabelsymes
+- Hi, I’m Mabel Symes
-- 👀 I’m interested in maths and computing
+- I’m interested in maths and computing